arshivhare/RealTimeCoronaTracker/README.md

-The project can be viewed here.
-[Real Time Covid Tracker] (https://arshivhare.github.io/RealTimeCoronaTracker/)
+The project can be viewed here [Real Time Covid Tracker](https://arshivhare.github.io/RealTimeCoronaTracker/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).